 James appears regularly in the High Court, County Court and Court of Protection, and has also been instructed in the Court of Appeal, the Upper Tribunal and First-tier Tribunal.
 He is equally happy being instructed on his own account or as a junior within a wider team.

 James is an editor of Williams on Wills (11th edition, 2021).

 Before becoming a barrister, James was a Research Fellow in History at Trinity College, Cambridge.

 Private Client: Non-Contentious

-- Advising trustees on the scope of a power of advancement
+- Advising on the interpretation of wills, including:

 - Bar Professional Training Course (Outstanding), City Law School (2017)

 - Graduate Diploma in Law (Distinction; Equity & Trusts Prize), City Law School (2016)

 - DPhil in History, Balliol College, Oxford (2014)